ChunMinChang/blog/_posts/2017-04-08-how-to-avoid-duplicate-symbols-when-compiling.md

 The program has no idea about which one it should call among those duplicated symbols.

-## Solution 1: Using macros instead of functions
+## Approach 1: Using macros instead of functions

 The macro is only textual substitution that expanded by the preprocessor, so there is no symbol generated.